biocatiit/website/content/pages/users_shipping.rst

 FedEx due to the DOT small quantity exemption rule - depending on hazard class and quantity.
 Please refer to your MSDS and institutional shipping experts.
 Exceptions to this are hazardous materials - ie. adding berylium to a buffer would make it a hazardous material.
-Hazardous material inclusion would have to be approved through the ESAF associated with your experiment.
+Hazardous material inclusion have to be approved through the ESAF associated with your experiment.

 Bulk chemicals, however, often have associated hazards and packaging requirements which require a shipping specialist.
-If your experiment will require bulk chemicals/ reagents, we recommend that you order those chemicals and have them shipped directly to BioCAT from the vendor (ie, Sigma, Fisher, etc).
+If your experiment will require bulk chemicals/ reagents, we recommend that you order those chemicals and have them shipped directly to BioCAT from the vendor.
 It is often less expensive and time consuming to leave bulk/ stock chemicals with us at BioCAT, so that you can access them again when you come back to BioCAT for future experiments.

 Temperature
 ===========

 Temperature is also an important consideration for your package.
-4C packages may be shipped with cold-packs, while -20C packages will require dry-ice.
-Dry shippers are another means of shipping samples at liquid nitrogen temperatures.
+4 C packages may be shipped with cold-packs, while frozen (-20/-80 C) packages will require dry-ice.
+Dry shippers are another means of shipping samples at cryogenic temperatures.

 At Argonne, dry-ice is considered a hazardous material.
 As such, the outer box must include all relevant markings, and the container must conform to package requirements.
 You are